Best AI fit: repeatable drafting, summaries, categorising, and other first-pass work that a reviewer can check quickly.

 Hybrid is strongest when each layer removes a different type of drag.
 AI shrinks prep burden.
 A VA shrinks execution drag.
 Ownership stays human and visible.

-Shortlinkfix rule: keep AI inside the system.
+Keep AI inside the system.
 It can support drafting, documentation, and structured workflow prep.
-It should not own taxonomy decisions, final QA, attribution interpretation, or live operational changes that need accountability.
+It should not own approvals, judgement, relationship-sensitive work, or live changes that still need accountable human control.

 When you should skip the AI-first idea